The Singapore legal system is based on the English common law system.

 For the transfer of title of registered land, the transaction must be effected in a form prescribed under the Land Titles Act and registered with the Land Registry.

-Buyers also carry out legal requisition searches with various government agencies and statutory bodies, which may reveal matters that affect the real estate (eg, notices of government action against the property, road, drainage lines, reserves, railway lines or schemes, zoning and approved use).
+Buyers also carry out legal requisition searches with various government agencies and statutory bodies, which may reveal matters that affect the real estate (eg, notices of government action against the property, roads, drainage lines, reserves, railway lines or schemes, zoning and approved use).

 Buyers will usually review sellers’ documents relating to, inter alia, title, tenancy information (if applicable), services contracts and building warranties.